The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Results

-As shown in Fig.~\ref{fig:ph_BandSensitivity}, our results are comparable with the upper limits of HAWC at very high energies for the DGRB.
-A similar evaluation or prediction has not been performed yet by other facilities like the Large High Altitude Air Shower Observatory (LHAASO) \cite{di2016lhaaso} or the forthcoming Cherenkov Telescope Array (CTA)\cite{cta2018science}.
-Nevertheless, considering the sensitivity curves for point sources obtained in both cases, the gamma-ray flux we derived has likely the potential to be detected by these facilities too.
+As shown in Fig.~\ref{fig:ph_BandSensitivity}, our results are compatible with upper limits evaluated by HAWC~\cite{harding2019constraints}.
+A similar estimate has yet to be performed by other facilities like the LHAASO~\cite{wang2022extra} or the forthcoming CTA~\cite{cta2018science}.
+Nevertheless, considering the sensitivity curves for point sources obtained in both cases \cite{wang2022extra, cta2018science}, the gamma-ray flux we derived has likely the potential to be detected by these facilities too (see also Fig. S9 and the discussion therein).

+Future more realistic MHD cosmological simulations that account directly for the CR sources distribution, evolution, and feedback \cite{barai2019intermediate, hopkins2021first} may allow to constrain better the contribution of clusters to the DGRB.
+Furthermore, the effects of unknown magnetic fields of the diffuse IGM on the gamma-ray cascading may also change our results (see discussion in the Supplementary Material).